 - A sump in the corner of the home fitted with automatic pumps to remove the water, pumping it outside, before it can reach up to the floor

-- (*the membrane in the wall means that if the adjoining property floods, water that seeps through the wall from next door is channeled away to prevent damage on your side.
+- *the membrane in the wall means that if the adjoining property floods, water that seeps through the wall from next door is channelled away to prevent damage on your side.
 This allows repairs to start even if the neighbouring property is still affected.